-Use of Artificial Intelligence (AI) and Machine Learning (ML)
+Use of Artificial Intelligence and Machine Learning

-CBAC solutions may also leverage AI or ML to inform access decisions.
+CBAC solutions may also leverage artificial intelligence (Al) or machine learning (ML) to inform access decisions.
 Using input from administrators and information collected over time from users, the CBAC solution continuously learns and develops the best application of access policies.
-As it determines standard user behaviors, what assets are most at risk, and who should be attempting to access specific resources, the response to each login attempt adapts.
+As it determines standard user behaviors, which assets are most at risk, and who should be attempting to access specific resources, the response adapts to each login attempt.
 As this technology advances, it may provide a more accurate and informed risk assessment.
-However, agencies should prioritize that higher-fidelity data be used in CBAC decisions rather than attempting to analyze weak data using AI/ML.
+However, agencies should prioritize that higher-fidelity data be used in CBAC decisions rather than attempting to analyze weak data using Al/ML.